xushaha/Poject-Mind-Games/README.md

 This project is a set of five console games:

-Game Even:
+Game Even.
+The player needs to determine if the number is even.
 [![asciicast](https://asciinema.org/a/ZmWMb1fAwiYpuYHvXFjAxOIK9.svg)](https://asciinema.org/a/ZmWMb1fAwiYpuYHvXFjAxOIK9)

-Game Calc:
+Game Calculator.The player needs to calculate the values of the arithmetic expressions.

 [![asciicast](https://asciinema.org/a/r7d7ExlBm7HIpvbuvEeMj0Mlr.svg)](https://asciinema.org/a/r7d7ExlBm7HIpvbuvEeMj0Mlr)

-Game GCD:
+Game GCD (greatest common divisor).
+The player needs to find the greatest common divisor of two numbers.

 [![asciicast](https://asciinema.org/a/dpgsXl6q8mwbEYuvPRtyzysvq.svg)](https://asciinema.org/a/dpgsXl6q8mwbEYuvPRtyzysvq)

-Game Progression:
+Game Progression.
+The player must find missing element of the arithmetic progression.
 [![asciicast](https://asciinema.org/a/FV39JccEspuAMK7sbB4nPPCII.svg)](https://asciinema.org/a/FV39JccEspuAMK7sbB4nPPCII)

-Game Prime Number:
+Game Prime Number.
+The player must determine if the number is prime.
 [![asciicast](https://asciinema.org/a/UTaTukt0Ccu5bQu2jDjLlhbXX.svg)](https://asciinema.org/a/UTaTukt0Ccu5bQu2jDjLlhbXX)